kivikakk/comrak/README.md

           Enable GitHub-flavored markdown extensions: strikethrough, tagfilter, table, autolink, and tasklist.
 Also enables --github-pre-lang

+      --relaxed-tasklist-character
+          Enable relaxing which character is allowed in a tasklists

       --default-info-string <INFO>
           Default value for fenced code block's info strings if none is given